jaymorelli96/jaymorelli/content/about.md

 - Linux
 - PostgreSQL
 - Agile Scrum
-- Azure DevOps - TFS
 - OpenAPI
+- REST and Websockets
 {{<html>}}
         </div>
     </div>
 {{</html>}}

 #### Past Collaborations
-In the course of my career, I've garnered experience with various technologies, including:
+In the course of my career, I've gained experience with various technologies, including:
 - RabbitMQ
 - MongoDB
 - Java and the Spring Ecosystem
 - Azure
+- AWS
 - Angular
 - NodeJS
 - Rancher
+- REST
 - SOAP

 ### Soft Skills
-Setting myself apart from the conventional software developer, I take pride in my robust soft skills.
+I really believe that my soft skills set me apart from the conventional software developer

-My strengths encompass:
+My strengths:
 - Communication
 - Willingness to Learn
+- Learning agility
 - Empathy
 - Growth Mindset
 - Confidence
 - Persistence
 - Organization
+- Initiative
+- Coaching and mentoring

 I recognize the importance of continual growth and I'm actively working on:
 - Writing: Starting a blog to improve my written communication skills
 - Delegation: Acknowledging the need to delegate tasks rather than taking on everything
 - Public Speaking: Continuously seeking opportunities for improvement in public speaking

+### Interests
+I decided to keep my interests at my [/now](/now) page as it feels more fitting, and these interests tend to evolve more frequently.

 ## Certifications
 While certifications can be a somewhat controversial topic, I personally find them rewarding.
 It might sound cliché, but for me, it's all about the journey.
 Pursuing a certification provides a clear goal, serving as motivation to engage in focused study sessions.
 Successfully passing the exam brings a sense of accomplishment.
 Of course, the value of certifications is enhanced when supported by the company, especially considering their potential cost.